JasonGardner-code/WirelessFun/README.md

 #hello_world#
 The hello_world_wav.py script reads an audio file (hello_world.wav) and transmits it using the BladeRF and receives it on a USRP.
 The received audio is additionally captured to a PCAP file for analysis in Wireshark.
 Make sure to replace the audio file with your own recording or use any suitable audio file in WAV format.

-additional considerations:
 The appropriate sample rate and gain settings depend on various factors, including the characteristics of your signal, the transmission medium, and the capabilities of your hardware.

 Here are some considerations:

 ### Sample Rate:
 - **Higher Sample Rate:** A higher sample rate allows you to capture more detail in the signal, especially at higher frequencies.
 However, it also requires more processing power and bandwidth.
 Use a sample rate that is at least twice the bandwidth of your signal (Nyquist theorem).